-The demands this year have been extra insane, leaving us overwhelmed, stressed, and frazzled.
-It's time to take back control of your to-do list, and we'll give you a powerful framework to do just that in this episode.
+The demands the past few years have been extra insane, leaving teachers overwhelmed, stressed, and frazzled.
+It's time to take back control of your to-do list, and we'll give you a powerful framework to do just that.

 shift your mindset around your to-do list

-This year, the boundaries around your time have been blurred even more than normal.
-Your to-do list has grown out of control.
+Boundaries around the time teachers spend in the classroom have been blurred even more than normal.
+To-do lists has grown out of control.
 The expectations and responsibilities for teaching have expanded.
-In this article, we share a powerful framework for taming your to-do list, even in the midst of this crazy year.

 Before reviewing the framework, let’s remember some mindset shifts we suggested in the article How to Survive Teaching Without Burning Out.
 Some of the mindset shifts discussed there were: